joannjun/joannjun/README.md

-### Hi there 👋
+### Joann Jun's Portfolio

-# Welcome to my page!
+## Hello, welcome to my page!

-A few things to look forward to:
-- confused
-- no clue what's going on

-# womp womp
+# Introduction:
+My name is Joann Jun and I am currently a junior pursuing a BS in Statistical Data Science at the University of Connecticut.